3akare/printf/README.md

     $
 ```
 ## Description
-The `_prinft()` function produces output in accordance to a specified format.
+The `_printf()` function produces output in accordance to a specified format.
 This function prints its output to the stdout and returns the lenght of the output when successful.

 ## Conversion Specifiers
 - %c: Character specifier